arvvoid/plugin.video.hbogoeu/README.md

 * OPTIONAL: Configure additional preferences in the add-on config
 * The Add-on should download the inputstreamhelper Add-on which will handle all the DRM install for you if needed

-On OSMC/Raspbian you might have to install some dependency manualy:
+On OSMC/Raspbian you might have to install some dependency manualy from shell:
 ```
 sudo apt install python-pip
 sudo pip install pycryptodomex